Multiperiod Martingale Transport: Geometry and Optimality Properties

 \begin{definition} Let $\Gamma \subseteq \R^{n+1}$ and $1 \leq t \leq n$.
 The projection $\Gamma^t$ is \emph{nondegenerate} if for all $\bx=(x_{0},\dots,x_{t-1}) \in \R^t$ and $y \in \R$ such that $(\bx,y) \in \Gamma^t$, the following hold: \begin{enumerate}[(i)] \item if $y > x_{t-1}$, there exists $y' < x_{t-1}$ such that $(\bx,y') \in \Gamma^t$; \item if $y < x_{t-1}$, there exists $y' > x_{t-1}$ such that $(\bx,y') \in \Gamma^t$. \end{enumerate} The set $\Gamma$ is called nondegenerate\footnote{Footnote~\ref{foot:abuse} applies here as well.} if $\Gamma^t$ is nondegenerate for all $1 \leq t \leq n$. \end{definition}

-Broadly speaking, this definition says that for any up-path in $\Gamma$ there exists a down-path, and vice versa.
+Broadly speaking, this definition says that for any path \FS{to the right} in~$\Gamma$ there exists a path \FS{to the left}, and vice versa.
 For a set supporting a martingale, nondegeneracy is not a restriction, in the following sense.